mc921-1s21/notebooks-1S21/README.md

 # Assignments

-The final course grade  will be based on 7 programming projects, and 3 exams distributed as follows:
+The final course grade  will be based on 7 programming projects, and 2 exams distributed as follows (more details about the grade should be consulted in the course website):

-    - Projects: 70% (10% each)
+    - Projects: 70%
-    - Exams: 30% (10% each)
+    - Exams: 30%

 Projects  will use the GitHub Classroom environment, where each project has an associated template repository.
 Students have to pull the assignment template